Police Brutality Lawsuit Loans

 Get pre-approved legal funds for your police brutality lawsuit

-• Liability information that proves the plaintiff was innocent (this could be a videotape, newspaper articles, police report, or witness statements)
+• Liability information that proves the plaintiff was innocent (this could be a videotape, newspaper articles, a police report, or witness statements).

-• A complaint if the lawsuit was filed
+• A complaint, if the lawsuit has been filed.

-• It’s helpful to see insurance information but it’s not necessary if the attorney does not have it yet
+• Insurance information is helpful, but it is not necessary if the attorney does not have it yet.

 This information, along with your application, is all you need to get started.
-Are you unsure if you are far enough along to apply?
+Unsure if you are far enough along to apply?
 Call Uplift today at (800) 385-3660.

 Does Uplift fund people with former convictions?